OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/minutes.md

 - POD's work is essential to the good process of OpenDreamKit; they need to find a way to keep POD in the consortium for months 12-24.

-- Without POD there, Zürich would not be able to fulfill its ODK duties and would need to be shut down as an ODK partner.
+- Without POD there, ZÃ¼rich would not be able to fulfill its ODK duties and would need to be shut down as an ODK partner.

 - The SC gives the ability to the coordinator NT, POD, and MK to